 FULL NAME OF CLIENT:

 (PRETRIAL, DIVERSION, SUPERVISION (PO,ISO,CSO), CASE MANAGEMENT)

-*The client will be contacted by phone to set an appointment to complete a Kansas Attorney General Domestic Violence Assessment.
-After completion the Assessment and Recommendation form will be emailed to the referral contact person.
-The assessment fee of $150.00 is required up front.
-Failure to keep a scheduled appointment (without rescheduling at least two hours prior) will result a $20.00 missed appointment.
+*The client will be contacted by phone to set an appointment to complete a Domestic Violence Offender Assessment per Kansas Statute.
+After completion of the Assessment a Recommendation form will be emailed to the referral contact person.
+The assessment fee of $200.00 is required up front.
+Failure to keep a scheduled appointment (without rescheduling at least two hours prior) will result a $25.00 missed appointment.

 EMAIL TO firstname.lastname@example.org

 ALL DOCUMENTS ARE TO BE SENT TO email@example.com AS ATTACHMENTS.

 Download Button below for referral form or copy and paste form below to word document.

 *NOTE #3 BELOW - PAYMENT OF FEES - PAYMENTS TO BE PAID NO LATER THAN 30 DAYS AFTER REFERRAL*